gipplab/LaCASt/CONTRIBUTING.md

 You forget to provide Maple enough heap space.
 Start java with the JVM option: `-Xss50M`
 3. **Errors with Maple SO files**: (typical exception: `Process finished with exit code 134 (interrupted by signal 6: SIGABRT)` and `java.lang.UnsatisfiedLinkError: /opt/maple2019/bin.X86_64_LINUX/libjopenmaple.so: libimf.so: cannot open shared object file: No such file or directory`)
 There is a problem with the environment variables `Maple` and `LD_LIBRARY_PATH`.
+4. **Maple UnsupportedClassVersionError**: (typical exception: `java.lang.UnsupportedClassVersionError: com/maplesoft/openmaple/EngineCallBacks has been compiled by a more recent version of the Java Runtime (class file version 61.0), this version of the Java Runtime only recognizes class file versions up to 59.0`)
+This can happen if your Maple version does not match your Java version.
+Maple's JARs are generally generated with Java's latest LTS versions.
+So in case you use Maple 2020 you should run your code with Java 11 or higher.
+Similarly, Maple 2021 now requires Java 17.
 4. **Cannot initiate translator or other programs**: (typical exception: `java.nio.file.NoSuchFileException: libs/ReferenceData/BasicConversions/GreekLettersAndConstants.json`)
 You start the program within the wrong directory.
 The working directory has to be the root directory of the project (i.e., directory `LaCASt`).
 To change the default working directory in IntelliJ, check the hint in step 8 (*Build and Run in IntelliJ*) under [Setup Project](#start).